Your Kids Will Have Fun Too!

 Like all other plants herbs grow as annuals, perennials, shrubs, and trees.
 When planting herbs, you should use well-drained soil.
 If you find that your soil is heavy or compacted, you can add organic matter to it.
 Fertilizers are not necessary either.
 Most herbs prefer a sunny location although a few prefer full shade.
 Many herbs will grow well with afternoon shade.
 Amazingly, very few diseases or insects attack herbs.

 Sometimes in dry, hot weather red spider mites can be found on low-growing plants and aphids may attach dill, caraway, anise, or fennel.
 Rust can also affect mint.
 Herbs can be bought and planted into a home garden or they can be grown from seeds.
-You can grow them indoors at anytime in your kitchen window or set up some lights to grow them.
+You can grow them indoors at any time in your kitchen window or set up some lights to grow them, I love this one!

 Simple Herb Garden Tips to Get You Started

-Now to can Save Money and Start Your Own Herb Garden In Your Kitchen! growing herbs in a home garden is extremely easy and worthwhile, there is a lot of information still to learn about herbs.
+Now you can Save Money and Start Your Own Herb Garden In Your Kitchen! growing herbs in a home garden is extremely easy and worthwhile, there is a lot of information still to learn about herbs.
 This article has given you a good start and now it is time to get more information.
-If you would like to learn more then just sign up for My FREE 10 day Herb Garden e-course Sign Up right here!

 Happy Herb Garden!